rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-24-topologies-azure-service-bus.md

 ## What N-Service Bus Did?

 N-Service bus has `enableInstaller` method once you call it.
-Then N-Service Bus creates topology and does below for a given endpoint:
+Then N-Service Bus creates **Forwarding Topology** and does below for a given endpoint:

 1. Creates a `Topic` with name `bundle`.
 2. Creates `Subscription` for that `topic`.